joshbeard/joshbeard.me-website/site/small.md

 layout: page
 permalink: /site/small.html
 ---
+## Small Internet Stack

 I've recently taken an interest in what's been dubbed the [Smol Internet](https://thedorkweb.substack.com/p/gopher-gemini-and-the-smol-internet?s=r), "small Internet", or "the Dork web".
 In this context, it refers to simpler protocols, sometimes old ones, in contemporary use.
-This also has cross over with the [Yesterweb](https://yesterweb.org/).
+This also has cross over with the "indie web" communities.
 I've deployed my own stack and content of some of these services for fun.

 <!-- more -->